Treatment and Management of Lewy Body Dementia

 - Palliative care specialists can help improve a person's quality of life by relieving disease symptoms at any stage of illness.

-Support groups are another valuable resource for both people with LBD and caregivers.
-Sharing experiences and tips with others in the same situation can help people identify practical solutions to day-to-day challenges and get emotional and social support.
+Support groups are another valuable resource for people with LBD and their caregivers.
+Sharing experiences and tips with others in the same situation can help people find practical solutions to day-to-day challenges and get emotional and social support.

 Several drugs and other treatments are available to treat LBD symptoms.
 It is important to work with a knowledgeable health professional because certain medications can make some symptoms worse.
 Some symptoms can improve with nondrug treatments.

-Some medications used to treat Alzheimer’s disease also may be used to treat the cognitive symptoms of LBD.
+Some medications used to treat Alzheimer's disease also may be used to treat the cognitive symptoms of LBD.
 These drugs, called cholinesterase inhibitors, act on a chemical in the brain that is important for memory and thinking.
-They may also improve behavioral symptoms.
+They may also improve hallucinations, apathy, and delusions.

 Side effects of this medication can include hallucinations and other psychiatric or behavioral problems.
 Because of this risk, physicians may recommend not treating mild movement symptoms with medication.
 If prescribed, carbidopa-levodopa usually begins at a low dose and is increased gradually.
 Other Parkinson's medications are less commonly used in people with LBD due to a higher frequency of side effects.